Awards & Recognition

 Please note: All community education classes are cancelled through April.

 Located at Mercy Hospital Downtown, the Art and Spirituality Center is home to programs that support the idea that the process of experiencing art promotes health and well-being, aiding in physical, mental, and emotional recovery, including relieving anxiety and decreasing the perception of pain.

 The Center is also a place for those who just want to come into a quiet and reflective space to read, pray or have a quiet conversation.The Art and Spirituality Center is open to patient family members, community members, and caregivers.

 All programs are led by experienced facilitators and are open to the public (18 and over please, unless workshop description indicates otherwise).
 No experience is necessary.
 Unless otherwise noted, all materials are provided free of charge.

 Art for Healing is located in the Art and Spirituality Center at Mercy Hospital Downtown.
 Look for our sign on the sidewalk near the corner of Truxtun Ave. and A Street.

-Please call 661.632.5357 or see our program description and schedule and click here to register for classes.
+Please call 661.632.5357 or click to see our program description and schedule, calendar of events, or to register for classes.